-This full bath reno was in the neat old Tarrytown hood west of downtown — just up the road from the Deep Eddy pool, the original Magnolia Cafe diner, and on a street full of repeatedly renovated 1930s homes with more character than an oscar-winning supporting actor.
-A three bed two bath split-level stone bungalow, its last makeover was sometime in the 1990s when bought by a kinda famous regional musician (who apparently liked to sleep really late what with the blackout blinds that the new owners described inheriting in the deal).
+This bungalow bath renovation project was in the neat old Tarrytown hood west of downtown.
+The bungalow home was just up the road from the Deep Eddy pool, the original Magnolia Cafe diner, and on a street full of repeatedly renovated 1930s homes with more character than an Oscar-winning supporting actor.
+A three bed two bath split-level stone and wood siding historic home, its last makeover was sometime in the 1990s when bought by a kinda famous regional musician (who apparently liked to sleep really late what with the blackout blinds that the new owners described inheriting in the deal).

 The new owners were definitely not dark folks.
-The entire shower enclosure had to be replaced anyway due to leaky waterproofing because of a failed vinyl PVC liner:
+The entire shower enclosure in this bungalow bath renovation had to be replaced anyway due to leaky waterproofing because of a failed vinyl PVC liner:

 So, the new homeowners opted to demo and redo the whole bathroom to open the entire space up visually.
 Dark tile with a raised dais and lots of chrome is apparently a genius way to make an actually large bathroom seem small and cramped.